Crivaledaz/Mattermost-LDAP/README.md

 ## Configuration

+Configuration files are provided with examples and default values.
+Each config file has an ".example" extension, so you need to copy and to rename them without this extension.
+You can find a detailed description of each parameters available below.

 * Init script configuration :
 #### oauth_user
 Oauth user in the database.
 This user must have right on the oauth database to store oauth tokens.
 By default : oauth